sunfishcode/io-lifetimes/README.md

 layers on top.

-Most of these crates provide ways to duplicate a file descriptor. io-lifetimes currently treats this as another feature than can be provided by a layer on top, though if there are use cases where this is a common operation, it could be added.
+Most of these crates provide ways to duplicate a file descriptor. io-lifetimes currently treats this as another feature that can be provided by a layer on top, though if there are use cases where this is a common operation, it could be added.